 Your dog could be barking because of the following reasons:

-- Your neighbor startled your dog when they walked in front of your door or window.
+- Your neighbor startled your dog in front of your door or window when they walked.

 - Your dog wants to socialize and play with other dogs or people who caught its attention.
 The barking could just be a sign of greeting.